top of page

 Forests and woodlands cleared for farming, mining and development have fragmented the landscape in the Hunter Valley.
 Private landholders in the area can also do their bit to protect and restore natural values on their lands will reap the benefits.
 With support from Hunter Local Land Services, and Biodiversity Conservation Trust many properties have been restored and conserved in the area.

-Protecting the Cessnock Forests Project
+Protecting the Cessnock Forests project

 The Department of Planning and Environment- Saving Our Species program has been installing protective fencing around the most important remnant vegetation.
 Local illegal access, illegal tree clearing, firewood collection, rubbish dumping and arson is the biggest threat to this endangered vegetation and the endangered fauna within it.